thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

 </figcaption>
 </figure>

+Hue is specified as an angle on a color wheel, so values range from 0º to 360º, with decimal values available.
+Just as with other circles, angles equal to or greater than 360º just take another turn around the wheel — 0º and 360º are the same hue (red), 60º and 420º are both the same yellow, and so forth.

-Adjusting saturation alone causes colors to tend towards grey, which sometimes has the effect of lightening the colors even though the lightness value is untouched.
+Saturation and lightness are both specified as percentages.
+Adjusting saturation alone causes colors to tend towards grey, which sometimes appears to lighten the colors even though the lightness value is untouched.
 At 0% saturation, all colors are the same because the hue value contributes nothing to the overall color, so only lightness matters.

 <figure>
   <color-bar numswatches="16" class="hsl hue" style="--s: 100%"></color-bar>